Why Create A Green Roof?

 There are a dozen good reasons to create a green roof and it’s incredibly simple to do.

-- Help for Wildlife.
+- It’s wildlife friendly.
 Sedum roofs create a great habitat for minibeasts such as beetles and spiders, they provide food for butterflies, bees and seed-eating birds and the spent flower stalks supply nesting material for our feathered friends

 - Insulates against heat and cold.
 Research has found that in summer time, the temperature under the membrane of a green roof is 15 degrees celcius BELOW the temperature of a standard roof.
 In winter, it is 4.5 degrees warmer under a green roof than under a standard roof…..saves on fuel bills